cs2github/docker-php5.6-devtest/README.md

 > xsl

+## php.ini

+A custom php.ini file is added to the image (/usr/local/etc/php/php.ini).
+If you want/need, you can either overwrite it with a mount or rebuild the image with an adapted php.ini.

 ## Usage

 You need to define a host directory with php files (usually document root) which will be mounted into the container.
+You need to set the mount point to the same directory as on host computer, as otherwise PHP-FPM won't find the files.
+Please note, that mounting a php.ini file is optional and not required.

 ```
 docker run -d \
+  -v SOME_HOST_DIRECTORY_WITH_PHP_FILES:SAME_DIRECTORY_AS_ON_HOST \
-  -v SOME_HOST_DIRECTORY_WITH_PHP_FILES:/var/www/html \
+  -v PATH_TO_PHP_INI_FILE:/usr/local/etc/php/php.ini \
   --name cs2php56 \
   -p 9000:9000 \
   cs2ag/php5.6-devtest